-We maximize the ROI on your most valuable asset - your people.
+We maximize the ROI on your most valuable asset - your people, all the people on whom your success depends.
 We tailor right-way/right-time communication and engagement.
+And we provide an audit tool for you to better understand what you're doing well and what you may want to improve.

 Stakeholder engagement “… is as important as other tangible assets and market conditions in terms of corporate success,” according to a Wharton School of Business study by Witold Henisz, the Deloitte & Touche Professor of Management.